Today, I have an interesting way to make money to share with you. Did you know that you can make $180,000 a year by

 The worldwide standard is $40 per stool sample, but we’ve nearly doubled that to $75 due to the difficulty of finding the quality of donor we need.
 If you’re donating one sample each day it totals to $27,000 a year.
 The whole process — including shipping — should take less than 30 minutes.

-Also, you can get a $1,000 sign up bonus if you use this link for the donor screening questionnaire and list “makingsenseofcents” under “How did you hear about us.”
-The $1,000 bonus will be paid out over the first 30 donations.
+Also, you can get a $300 sign up bonus if you use this link for the donor screening questionnaire and list “makingsenseofcents” under “How did you hear about us.”

 How does a personal know if this is legit or not?

 For donors, luckily there’s really nothing to lose besides something they’re already flushing down the toilet every day.
 We provide all the supplies the donor needs.
 We also cover all the costs of screening.